kul-amr/batchcreate/README.md

 Quick start:

-1. Install:
+1.Install:

     $ pip install batching

-2. Import BatchCreator iterator class and instantiate it.
+2.Import BatchCreator iterator class and instantiate it.
 You can use below parameters to define output batch limits:

    i. max_record_size: The maximum size limit for a record in the output batch.
 Any record with large size this will be skipped from batching.

    ii. max_batch_size: The maximum size limit for a batch.

    iii. max_batch_num_records: The maximum number of records limit for a batch.
 BatchCreator will put maximum these many records per batch provided batch size satisfies the limit.

    These parameters are optional.
 If neither of these parameters is specified then the default values will be used.
-The default limits as : max_record_size=1MB, max_batch_size=5MB, max_batch_num_records=500
+The default limits as :

-   eg.
+   max_record_size=1MB,

+   max_batch_size=5MB,

+   max_batch_num_records=500

     batches = BatchCreator(records,
                            max_record_size=60,
                            max_batch_size=200,
                            max_batch_num_records=4)

-3. The iterable BatchCreator object can give suitable batches as needed on iteration.
+3.The iterable BatchCreator object can give suitable batches as needed on iteration.
 The BatchCreator object can be used in regular for loop.

-  eg.

     for batch in batches:
         print(batch) #batch processing here